On this page:

 - know how to access services and support in post-secondary school to help you achieve your goals.

 Supports and services

 A dedicated student advisor will act as your personal coach.
 They will be available to support you throughout this program with any challenges you may experience.
-They will also assist you with long-term career planning and connect you with services that will support your success.
+They will also connect you with services supporting your success.

 You will receive mentorship and insight from Elders and knowledge-keepers.
 You will engage in cultural activities with those in your program.

 Finally, you will have access to all the services SAIT has to offer, including our recreation facilities, learning support services, employment centre sessions and counselling.
 A transit pass is included as part of your tuition funding in the second and third semesters of the program.

 This program runs from September 3, 2024, to August 15, 2025 (45 weeks).

 You must be able to commit to and attend 20 hours of classes each week.

 This is a general breakdown of the courses offered.
 There can be flexibility depending on each person's needs.